Anveshreddy18-collab/Sort-ify/README.md

 # Sort-ify
-Sort-ify is a site meant to visualize popular sorting algorithms such as Bubble, Merge, and Quick sort.
+Sort-ify is a static site built to visualize popular sorting algorithms such as Bubble, Merge, and Quick sort.

 * This project is written in vanilla Javascript and custom HTML and CSS.
 * The project implement three main sorting algorithms: